Skip to main content

 • Forbidden: Starting with numbers or using spaces.

-• Case Sensitive: puntuacion and Puntuacion are two different variables.
+• Case Sensitive: score and Score are two different variables.

 In Python, by convention (PEP 8), we use snake_case (lowercase words separated by underscores).